-For 2000, an outside compensation consultant was engaged to collect and review data regarding the total compensation awarded to the chairmen and chief executive officers of Boston Properties and four comparative peer companies.
+In 2000, an outside compensation consultant was engaged to collect and review data regarding the total compensation awarded to the chairmen and chief executive officers of Boston Properties and four comparative peer companies.
 The consultant compared both the total compensation, as well as the individual components of base salary, annual incentive and long-term incentives, received by such executives.
 The comparative peer group consisted of office REITs with a comparable market capitalization and geographic presence to Boston Properties.
 While comparative market data is valuable in providing assurance of reasonable and fair compensation for our Chairman and Chief Executive Officer, the stated philosophy of our executive compensation program to recognize individual contributions to the performance of Boston Properties and to create a link between the performance of our stock and executive compensation is also emphasized.

-Based on the comparative peer survey and Boston Properties' financial performance in 2000, the Compensation Committee approved a base salary for 2001 of \$500,000 for each of Mr. Zuckerman and Mr. Linde.
-This is the same base salary paid to Mr. Linde and Mr. Zuckerman for 2000.
+Based on the comparative peer survey from 2000, the previously referenced 2001 survey and Boston Properties' financial performance in 2001, the Compensation Committee approved a base salary for 2002 of \$500,000 for each of Mr. Zuckerman and Mr. Edward H. Linde.
+This is the same base salary paid to Mr. Linde and Mr. Zuckerman for 2000 and 2001.
 Prior to 1999, Mr. Zuckerman received no salary and Mr. Linde received a base salary of \$150,000 which was significantly below competitive levels.
-Also, in recognition of each of Mr. Zuckerman's and Mr. Linde's individual contribution to the significant achievements of Boston Properties, as described above, for the fiscal year ended December 31, 2000, cash bonuses were awarded to Mr. Zuckerman and Mr. Linde in the amount of \$500,000.
+Mr. Zuckerman and Mr. Linde did not receive cash bonuses for the fiscal year ended December 31, 2001.

-Additionally, because the Compensation Committee believes it is important to provide long-term incentive compensation that is tied directly to the creation of value for stockholders, to reward Messrs.
-Zuckerman and Linde for their past efforts, and their contribution to the performance of Boston Properties, and as incentive to continue their efforts in the future, each of Mr. Zuckerman and Mr. Linde were awarded stock options on February 2, 2001.
+Because the Compensation Committee believes it is important to provide long-term incentive compensation that is tied directly to the creation of value for stockholders, to reward Messrs.
+Zuckerman and Edward H. Linde for their past efforts, and their contribution to the performance of Boston Properties, and as incentive to continue their efforts in the future, as previously reported, each of Mr. Zuckerman and Mr. Linde were awarded stock options on February 2, 2001.
 The amount of these awards is the same as the previous stock option awards granted to Messrs.
 Zuckerman and Linde in 1998.
 These awards are meant to serve as three-year grants and vest in three equal annual installments beginning on the first anniversary of the date of grant.
+Accordingly, Mr. Zuckerman and Mr. Linde were not awarded additional stock options for the fiscal year ended December 31, 2001.